 Typhoid vaccination can reduce the need for antibiotics, slow expansion of drug-resistant strains, and save lives.
 Typhoid conjugate vaccines (TCVs) are licensed, prequalified by the World Health Organization (WHO), and have advantages over earlier typhoid vaccines.
-TCVs provide longer-lasting protection, require only one dose, and are safe and efficacious for children over 6 months.
+TCVs provide strong protection for at least 4 years, require only one dose, and are safe and effective for children older than 6 months of age.

-Three large Phase 3 efficacy studies conducted in Bangladesh, Malawi,3 and Nepal showed that TCV prevented 85, 84, and 79 percent of typhoid cases in children 9 months to 16 years old, respectively.
+Three large Phase 3 efficacy studies conducted in Bangladesh, Malawi,3 and Nepal showed that TCV prevented 79-85 percent of typhoid cases in children 9 months to 16 years of age.
 These results demonstrate that TCV is protective across diverse settings in Africa and Asia.